ctalledo/sysbox/experiments/gke/sysbox-installation-steps.md

 ### Step 2: Per-Node Setup

-This is the most tedious part of the process.
+This is the most tedious part of the process to do manually.
 Nestybox is developing a K8s daemonset that will take care of this automatically.

 Apply the following sub-steps on each node.
 You'll need to ssh into the node(s) and have root privileges on it.